espenurheim/FormerMSc/README.md

 * pybind11

 ## Setup
-If not already done, clone / download the repository by opening up Terminal / PowerShell and running
+If not already done, clone the repository by opening up a terminal and running
 ```bash
 git clone https://github.com/espenurheim/FormerMSc.git
 cd FormerMSc